facebookarchive/prepack/README.md

 1. Make sure the code is built, either by running `npm run build` or `npm run watch`
 2. `npm test`

-You can run individual test suites as follows.
+You can run individual test suites as follows:
 - `npm run test-serializer`
   This tests the interpreter and serializer.
 All tests should pass.
 - `npm run test-test262`